ivancuric/js-perf/README.md

 ## What is performant JS?

 First of all, let's get the following out of the way.
-If you're focusing exclusively on your desktop device, you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your potential users.
+If you're testing exclusively on your desktop device (you are testing, right?), you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your potential users.

 ![enter image description here](https://i.imgur.com/6XtNnds.png)

+No, testing in chrome
-And even if you are, you're probably testing it on your
+And even if you are testing on real mobile devices, you're probably testing it on your brand spanking

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwOTkzMjE0XX0=
+eyJoaXN0b3J5IjpbMTMxNjc4MjY0N119
 -->